 The 10th Annual George McGovern Leadership Award

-In September 2008, the Howard G. Buffett Foundation partnered with The Bill and Melinda Gates Foundation to fund Purchase for Progress.
-Buffett’s early commitment to the program helped the World Food Program through the challenging task of translating a concept into a pilot program.
-What’s more, Buffett’s first-hand knowledge of farming makes him an especially effective partner in Purchase for Progress (P4P).
-The Howard G. Buffett Foundation’s total donation of $29 million has supported the work of the program in four Central American countries and three countries in Africa, benefitting tens of thousands of farmers and their families.
+The Howard G. Buffett Foundation and the Bill & Melinda Gates Foundations’ early commitment to the Purchase for Progress program helped the World Food Program through the challenging task of translating a concept into a pilot program which was officially launched in September of 2008.
+And Buffett’s first-hand knowledge of farming makes him an especially passionate supporter and advocate for Purchase for Progress.
+Of the $44.5 million donated by The Howard G. Buffett Foundation to WFP, $29 million has supported P4P in four Central American countries and three countries in Africa, benefiting tens of thousands of farmers and their families.

-“Small farmers play a crucial role in fighting global hunger and poverty, both for their own families and for the regions in which they live,” Buffett says.
-“It is critically important they have the opportunity to compete in the marketplace in order to reliably feed their families, help make their regions more food secure, and become full participants in their local economies.”
+“Small farmers play a crucial role in fighting global hunger and poverty, both for their own families and for the regions in which they live,” Buffett said.
+“It is critically important they have the opportunity to compete in the marketplace in order to reliably feed their families, help make their regions more food secure, and become full participants in their local economies.

 The Gates Foundation generously granted a total of $67.1 million to support the initial planning for the program, and for the implementation, management, and administration of P4P in 10 countries in Africa.

 “At a time of intense debate over budgets, we should remember that these kinds of investments not only save lives, improve livelihoods, and promote stability – they also save money in the long run,” Gates said.
 “These are long-term efforts that require long-term commitments.”